tox-dev/tox/docs/user_guide.rst

 tox always builds projects in a PEP-518 compatible virtual environment and communicates with the build backend according to the interface defined in PEP-517 and PEP-660.
-To define package build dependencies and specify the build backend to use create a ``pyproject.toml`` at the root of the project, for example to use hatch:
+To define package build dependencies and specify the build backend to use create a ``pyproject.toml`` at the root of the project.
+For example to use hatch:

 .. code-block:: toml